Yonge North subway extension: Pre-construction

+The former Hudson's Bay location at Centerpoint Mall is being demolished to make way for Steeles station and for the temporary diversion of Yonge Street.

 Busway

 Given the wait for the Richmond Hill extension, there were plans to construct Viva (YRT's bus rapid transit operations) bus lanes along Yonge Street from Finch Avenue to Highway 7.
 However, by April 2014, the plan was scrapped in favour of only constructing the busway north of Highway 7.
 A group in York Region had lobbied for the plan's cancellation due to concerns about a loss of treed boulevards and private property when widening Yonge Street for bus lanes through Thornhill.
 The revised busway opened in December 2020.